ada-zangemann-ja/ada-zangemann/docs/terms.md

   of the book.
 The German and Danish editions features a printed endpaper with outlines of objects on a yellow background.
 A printed endpaper is a premium feature at additional cost.
+- **Spine:** the short end of the book on which you look when the book is in a book case.
+- **Joint:** in a hardcover book the groove on the cover.
+Located on both sides of the spine, functioning as a hinge.